Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-But on days when you’re feeling depleted, overstimulated, or overheated, it’s good to know that Surya Namaskar has a soothing sister sequence known as Chandra Namaskar, or Moon Salutation.
-As the name suggests, Chandra Namaskar is a quieting sequence that invites you to bow to and cultivate the moon’s soothing lunar energy.
+But on days when you’re feeling depleted, overstimulated, or overheated, it’s helpful to know that Surya Namaskar has a soothing sister sequence known as Chandra Namaskar, or Moon Salutation.
+As the name suggests, Chandra Namaskar is a quieting sequence that invites you to acknowledge and cultivate the moon’s soothing and cooling lunar energy.

-Perhaps Chandra Namaskar isn’t as well known as Surya Namaskar because it hasn’t been around as long.
-In all likelihood, it’s an invention of the late 20th century.
-The Bihar School, which is a yoga school in India founded in the 1960s, first published the sequence in asana pranayama Mudra Bandha in 1969.
-(The Kripalu Center for Yoga & Health created a variation of Chandra Namaskar in the 1980s that differs from the sequence that we’re presenting here.)
+Another reason Chandra Namaskar isn’t as well known as Surya Namaskar is because it hasn’t been around nearly as long.
+The sequence is believed to be an invention of the late 20th century.
+The Bihar School, which is a yoga school in India founded in the 1960s, first published the sequence in Asana Pranayama Mudra Bandha in 1969.
+Other variants of the sequence exist, including one created by The Kripalu Center for Yoga & Health in the 1980s.

-If you apply this esoteric anatomy to modern hatha yoga practice, you could say that Surya Namaskar triggers the yogic process by heating our bodies and giving us the internal fire and passion to dive deeply into yogic study.
-And Chandra Namaskar gives us a method for cooling the body, which can help to replenish our vital energy.
+Surya Namaskar heats your body and cultivates an internal fire.
+Chandra Namaskar cools your body and teaches you to replenish your vital energy.
 “The understanding is that we can create soma inside ourselves.
 It’s cultivated through meditation and through lunar sadhana [practice],” Rea says.

 Get in the Groove

-In Rea’s version of Chandra Namaskar, the poses aren’t all that different from those of Surya Namaskar.
+In Rea’s version of Chandra Namaskar, the poses are not altogether unlike those of Surya Namaskar.
 But the intention, the pace, and the quality of movement are completely different.
 To support your intention of cultivating lunar energy, Rea suggests taking time to consciously set the mood for your practice.
 If you can, position yourself so that you can see the moon or—when the weather allows—practice outdoors in the evening.
 If you are indoors, keep the lights low, light a few candles, and create a womb-like atmosphere for yourself.
 Soothing music can help set the right tone, too.
 Experiment to find what works for you.

 Begin your practice with a short meditation, like the one on page 78, to cultivate your connection with the moon.
 Draw your attention inward, inviting a sense of receptivity into your practice.
 To enhance your inward focus, you can repeat a traditional lunar chant, Om somaya namaha, as you move from pose to pose.

 Pay special attention to the quality of each movement.
-Instead of moving quickly, jumping into and out of poses as you would in Sun Salutations, move slowly, as though you were moving through water.
+Instead of moving quickly, jumping into and out of poses, move slowly, as though you were moving through water.
 You can also add some spontaneous movement within the forms of the poses.
 For example, instead of pressing immediately into Cobra Pose, which is a heat-building backbend, try circling your shoulders back and swaying side to side until you arrive at your own natural version of Cobra.
 Rea calls this sahaja, which she describes as “the spontaneous movement that comes when we’re receptive to our innate inner wisdom.”

 In addition to the time of day, you might also consider the time of the month that you practice.
 Rea suggests choosing a few days during the new moon, the full moon, and the waning moon (the 14 days after a full moon), since our energy is lower during those times.
 For women with a menstrual cycle, Chandra Namaskar can be a balm for low-energy days.

 Most important, move slowly.
 This means that you don’t have to sync each movement to an inhalation or an exhalation the way you do with Sun Salutations.
-Savor the practice, just as you would a carefully prepared meal, and allow it to bring you into a more present state.
-“You’re not participating in the whole ‘quick fix’ when you do this practice,” Rea says.
-“Moving slowly and flowing through asanas without a postural goal has an un–believable ripple effect in terms of one’s own rejuvenation and one’s ability to really be, even if you have only 20 minutes.
+Allow the practice to bring you into a more present state.
+“Moving slowly and flowing through asanas without a postural goal has an unbelievable ripple effect in terms of one’s own rejuvenation and one’s ability to really be, even if you have only 20 minutes.
 It’s not about how much you do; it’s about the quality of being.”

 This meditation, adapted from the Bihar School of Yoga, can be done before or after you take the final resting pose, Savasana (Corpse Pose).